 The strongest statewide community and voter engagement network in Ohio, bringing together community and faith organizations, labor unions and policy groups.
-OOC builds power for social, racial, and economic justice, and plans to register 150,000 Ohio voters in 2016, while organizing on issues including a minimum wage increase, ending mass incarceration, and combatting climate change.
+OOC builds power for social, racial, and economic justice, and recently registered 150,000 Ohio voters, while organizing on issues including a minimum wage increase, ending mass incarceration, and combatting climate change.

 A faith-based PICO affiliate expanding statewide.
 POWER played a key role in winning a living wage ordinance for city agencies and contractors, and led a statewide faith coalition that successfully changed the state’s public education funding formula to correct long-standing racial bias and inadequacies.
-They had 18,500 live GOTV conversations in 2014 and have plans to register and turn out at least 7,500 new voters in 2016.
+POWER will be focusing on municipal and county-wide races in upcoming elections.

 Working to uplift Black citizens, leaders, and businesses in the community by investing in building long-term power, taking political action, and empowering Black leaders with tools so that their issues are represented at all levels of government.
 Building transformational relationships with communities of color through organizing, silent canvasses, and conversations.
-This year, they have knocked 100,000 doors and continue engaging Wisconsinites for the November elections.
+They have knocked 100,000 doors and continue engaging Wisconsinites year-round.